mcneel/rhino.inside-revit/docs/readme.md

 # Online Experience

-This Wiki is the first node and the official landing page for the project.
-See the sketch below to see the overarching ideas that helped designing this Wiki.
+This Docs is the first node and the official landing page for the project.
+See the sketch below to see the overarching ideas that helped designing this Docs.

 ![](static/images/readme/rir-online.png)

-- Wiki homepage is the official landing page
+- Docs homepage is the official landing page
-- Wiki helps:
+- Docs helps:
   - Getting started
   - Learning how to tackle Revit challenges using Rhino.Inside and provides easy to access samples
   - Provides the in-detail documentation on various aspects of the project
-- Wiki then
+- Docs then
   - routes the user to Forums for more questions
   - and routes the advanced users to the repo
 - The Repo
   - provides the source code
-  - provides the files for the Wiki
+  - provides the files for the Docs

-# Understanding Wiki Source Files
+# Understanding Docs Source Files

 As mentioned above, the wiki is built using [Jekyll](http://jekyllrb.com/) and is hosted on [GitHub Pages](https://pages.github.com/)